TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

 * Connect the board and go to `tools >> port` to select the port which the board is connected to.
 On windows it is called `COM3` (the number may change), for linux users the port is called `“/dev/ttyUSB0”`.
 * Install the libraries for MLX 90640.
 Go to `tools >> manage libraries`, the library manager opens up, search `"adafruit_mlx90640"`, click on install it will ask you if you want to install all or just mlx90640 libraries, click on `"install all"`.

-# 2) Setup VS code
+# 2) Setup VScode
-* Install VS code from the following link https://code.visualstudio.com/.
+* Install VScode from the following link https://code.visualstudio.com/.
 * install python from the following link https://www.python.org/.
 If you are on LINUX you might have it already installed, to check open the terminal and type `python3 --version`, the same code can be used on command window (cmd) on Windowns.
 * Install pip:
     * On Windows run the following command on command line (cmd): `python -m ensurepip --upgrade`, then check if pip is installed by running `pip3 --version`
     * On LINUX run the following commands on terminal: `sudo apt update`, `sudo apt install python3-pip`. to check the version type `pip3 --version`.
-* Open VS code, use the following shortcut to open the extension search bar `CTRL+Shift+X`, search python, if not installed install it (do not install python debugger), it will automatically install all the needed extensions.
+* Open VScode, use the following shortcut to open the extension search bar `CTRL+Shift+X`, search python, if not installed install it (do not install python debugger), it will automatically install all the needed extensions.
 * Install pyserial numpy and matplotlib, on Vs code open the terminal and type: `pip3 install pyserial numpy matplotlib`.

 # 3) program ESP32 on Arduino IDE